UnravelTEC/Raspi-Driver-SCD30/README.md

 ```
 ./install.sh
 ```
-the service writes a file /run/sensor/scd30/last (which resides in RAM) - it is meant to be read out by prometheus.
+the service writes a file `/run/sensor/scd30/last` (which resides in RAM) - it is meant to be read out by prometheus.

+To use pressure compensation, provide the pressure in a file named e.g. `/run/sensor/bme280/last` - for details see the source code in the service.py